-With regard to compatibility with State databases, KCWA presently cooperates with DWR with regard to groundwater level data; individual districts are participating in the CASGEM program; and Agricultural Water Management Plans, Groundwater Management Plans, and Urban Water Management Plans are being prepared according to State guidelines.
+With regard to compatibility with State databases, KCWA presently cooperates with DWR with regard to groundwater level data; individual districts are participating in the CASGEM program; and Agricultural Water Management Plans, Groundwater Management Plans, and Urban Water Management Plans have been prepared by most districts according to State guidelines.
 Finally, it is anticipated that the KRWCA will be coordinating the development of its data management system with the CVRWQCB and will therefore meet State requirements.